 By not properly following care directions for your contacts, you put yourself at risk for infection, allergies, and the discomfort of dry eyes.

 In some instances, infection can be blinding.
 Don’t put yourself at unnecessary risk.

 How to Talk to Kids and Teens About Contact Safety

 Older children and teens may start asking about contacts, especially if they’ve worn glasses for some time.
 Talk with your child about the responsibilities and pros and cons of wearing contacts.
 At their next eye appointment, consult with their eye doctor to determine if contacts are the right choice.
 All three of you should be involved in the decision.

 If you wear contacts, demonstrate proper care through your own routine.

-“Parents can always lead by example,” Dr. Rodriguez says.
+“Parents can always lead by example,” Dr. Caywood says.
 “If your kids see you sleeping in contacts they will think it’s OK when it’s a dangerous habit.”

 Don’t be afraid to make tough calls when it comes to your child and contacts.
-Contacts are a privilege, not a right, according to Dr. Rodriguez.
-Remind your child that contacts can be taken away if abused.
+Contacts are a big responsibility, according to Dr. Caywood.
+If proper contact lens care is neglected, glasses are a better choice.